View this information in Swedish / Klicka för information på svenska

 A Wilderness Advanced First Aid course is 40 hours long (5 days) and most often includes a night scenario.
 In order to receive a WAFA certification you need to pass both written and a practical test.
 A WAFA course can be taught in both Swedish or English.

-Wilderness First Responder courses are designed specifically to provide Outdoor Guides with the tools to make critical medical and evacuation decisions in remote locations.
+Wilderness First Responder (WFR) courses are designed specifically to provide Outdoor Guides and instructors with the tools to make critical medical and evacuation decisions in remote locations.
 Half of your time will be spent completing practical skills, case studies and scenarios designed to challenge your decision making abilities.
-Adult CPR is included in these courses.
+CPR is included in these courses.
 Our WFR curriculum is internationally recognized.
 The Wilderness Medicine is the leader in wilderness medicine education.
 Our goal is to provide the highest quality education and information for the recognition, treatment, and prevention of wilderness emergencies.

 A Wilderness First Responder course is 80 hours long (10-11 days) and always includes some bigger scenarios as well as a night scenario.
 In order to receive a WFR certification you need to pass both written and a practical test.